Myanmar skips ASEAN summit after its military ruler excluded

 Meanwhile, the United Nations on Monday appointed former U.N. undersecretary-general Noeleen Heyzer of Singapore as its new special envoy for Myanmar.
 She will succeed Christine Schraner Burgener of Switzerland, whose term ends Sunday.

+After their summit, ASEAN leaders held separate meetings with their Chinese and South Korean counterparts and were to meet Biden later Tuesday.
+It will be the first time since 2017 that a U.S. president has attended the annual ASEAN summit.

+The White House said Biden will announce a $100 million initiative to shore up ties with ASEAN amid China’s growth as a national security and economic adversary.
+The new funding will include money for health spending, a new climate initiative, programs to assist with the economic recovery caused by the coronavirus pandemic and education.

-Associated Press writer Grant Peck in Bangkok and Nini Karmini in Jakarta contributed to this report.
+Gomez reported from Manila.
+Associated Press writers Grant Peck in Bangkok and Nini Karmini in Jakarta, Indonesia, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.